Setting Time of Concrete

 - Plot a graph of penetration resistance as ordinate and elapsed time as abscissa.

-- Test conducted must determine 6 penetration resistances.
+- The test conducted must determine 6 penetration resistances.

 - Continue the tests until one penetration resistance of at least 27.6 MPa is reached.